Jav4nsJuice/Othello/README.md

 When we are in the late game the heuristic changes to the highest score heuristic

-The heuristics can be changed in the Settings class. (setting the heuristic methods defined in the heuristicFunctionCollection class)
+The heuristics can be changed in the Settings class. (setting the heuristic methods defined in the heuristicFunctions class)

 ## Results